5th-grader to school board: 'I have been threatened to get shot in the head by an AK-47'

 The board members and people in the small audience applauded.

+“Quite frankly, she is doing something that I would have never had the guts to do, being bullied myself in high school," Delanie's mother, Amy Marcotte, said in a statement to WMUR in Manchester, New Hampshire.
+"We stand by her 100 percent and will do whatever it takes to protect our child."

-What her statement didn't say is that that bullying has gone on for months, according to NBC 10 in Boston, which spoke to Delanie and her family on Sunday.
+What Delanie's statement didn't say is that the bullying has gone on for months, according to NBC 10 in Boston, which spoke to Delanie and her family Sunday.

 "I wanted to let them know I was getting bullied and that I didn't want it to happen anymore.
-They kick me and they say mean things, call me names - it is not nice," Delanie told the TV station.
+They kick me and they say mean things, call me names — it is not nice," Delanie told NBC 10.

-Timberlane Regional School District Superintendent Earl F. Metzler told NBC10 Boston that the district stands behind all students, including Delanie.

 CBS Boston reached out to Timberlane Regional School District Superintendent Earl Metzler for comment Monday.
-He said the district stands behind all students and they're encouraged to speak up if someone is making them uncomfortable.
+In a statement given to several media outlets, Metzler said the district stands behind all students and they're encouraged to speak up if someone is making them uncomfortable.

-"Such a brave and eloquent young lady.
-I hope they ACTUALLY DO SOMETHING about this," wrote another woman.
-"The parents should be held accountable."

-"Way to be brave Delaney," wrote another.
-"It is not easy to be the one who stands up and says enough!.
+"Way to be brave Delaney," wrote another woman.
+"It is not easy to be the one who stands up and says enough!
 I wish you luck and hope your community will see the need to do more to address this problem in your school."

-"We will continue to encourage all students to speak up when they see, hear or experience something that makes them uncomfortable," he said.
-"The same holds true for parents and community members.
-There are many vehicles at Timberlane to share your concerns including, but not limited to, the public comment portion of our School Board agenda."
+Metzler told NBC 10 that there are many "vehicles at Timberlane to share your concerns including, but not limited to, the public comment portion of our school board agenda."

-Metzler added that the district takes everyone's concerns seriously, and said Delanie’s reports of bullying now have the district’s “undivided attention."
+He told CBS in Boston that Delanie's report of bullying now has the district's "undivided attention."

 Comments